norman/babosa/README.md

 and
 [parameterize](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-parameterize)
 to see if they suit your needs.

-### Babosa vs. Stringex

-Babosa provides much of the functionality provided by the [Stringex](https://github.com/rsl/stringex) gem, but in the subjective opinion of the author, is for most use cases a better choice.

-#### Fewer Features

-Stringex offers functionality for storing slugs in an Active Record model, like a simple version of [FriendlyId](http://github.com/norman/friendly_id), in addition to string processing.
-Babosa only does string processing.

-#### Less Aggressive Unicode Transliteration

-Stringex uses an agressive Unicode to ASCII mapping which outputs gibberish for almost anything but Western European langages and Mandarin Chinese.
-Babosa supports only languages for which fluent speakers have provided transliterations, to ensure that the output makes sense to users.

-#### Unicode Support

-Stringex does no Unicode normalization or validation before transliterating strings, so if you pass in strings with encoding errors or with different Unicode normalizations, you'll get unpredictable results.

-#### No Locale Assumptions

-Babosa avoids making assumptions about locales like Stringex does, so it doesn't offer transliterations like this out of the box:

-    "$12 worth of Ruby power".to_url => "12-dollars-worth-of-ruby-power"

-This is because the symbol "$" is used in many Latin American countries for the peso.
-Stringex does this in many places, for example, transliterating all Han characters into Pinyin, effectively treating Japanese text as if it were Mandarin Chinese.

-### More info

 Please see the [API docs](http://rubydoc.info/github/norman/babosa/master/frames) and source code for more info.